-Should the same Person Responsible receive three (3) or more Recorded Eventing Warning at the same or any other International Event within two (2) years (24 months) of the delivery of the first Eventing Warning Card, for any offence, the Person Responsible shall be automatically suspended for a period of two (2) months after official notification from, or on behalf of, the FEI Secretary General.
+Should the same Person Responsible receive three (3) or more Eventing Recorded Warning at the same or any other International Event within two (2) years (24 months) of the delivery of the first Eventing Recorded Warning, for any offence, the Person Responsible shall be automatically suspended for a period of two (2) months after official notification from, or on behalf of, the FEI Secretary General.
 The start date of the suspension shall be decided in accordance with the FEI General Regulations and confirmed in the notification.

-Notwithstanding anything to the contrary in the General Regulations, should Should the same Person Responsible receive one (1) more Yellow Warning Card at the same or any other international International Event within one (1) year (12 months) of the delivery of the first Yellow Warning Card for the same any offence, the Person Responsible shall automatically be suspended for a period of four-two (2) months after official notification from or on behalf of, the FEI Secretary General.
+Should the same Person Responsible receive one (1) more Yellow Warning Card at the same or any other International Event within one (1) year (12 months) of the delivery of the first Yellow Warning Card for any offence, the Person Responsible shall automatically be suspended for a period of two (2) months after official notification from or on behalf of, the FEI Secretary General.
 The start date of the suspension shall be decided in accordance with the FEI General Regulations and confirmed in the notification.